 This Elote Corn Chowder has all the spicy, tangy, crisp flavor we love in elote (Mexican Street Corn) wrapped up in a comforting bowl.

-And you just can’t mention the word Elote without including some of the fresh components like grilled corn, cotija cheese, cilantro, and Cholula.
+And you can’t mention the word Elote without including some fresh components like grilled corn, cotija cheese, cilantro, and Cholula.
 I’m convinced that if I have to let go of summer to keep this delicious bowl of chowder in rotation, I’m ok with that.

 What is elote?